Integrity monitoring settings

 The Integrity Monitoring section of the Computer or Policy editorYou can change these settings for a policy or for a specific computer.
 To change the settings for a policy, go to the Polices page and double-click the policy that you want to edit (or select the policy and click Details).
 To change the settings for a computer, go to the Computers page and double-click the computer that you want to edit (or select the computer and click Details). has the following tabbed sections:

-You can configure this Policy or Computer to inherit its Integrity Monitoring On/Off state from its parent Policy or you can lock the setting locally.
+You can configure this Policy or Computer to inherit its Integrity Monitoring On or Off state from its parent Policy or you can lock the setting locally.

 Integrity Scan (Computer Editor only)